paulwizviz/learn-mqtt/README.md

 # Overview

-This project demonstrating the use of MQTT protocol.
+This project demonstrates the use of MQTT protocol through a series of working examples, Go programming and provisioning.

 ## Topics